Skip to main content Skip to footer

 • Drafting Determinations

-Without clear drafting, even well-negotiated agreements can fall apart, leading to litigation, increased costs and delays – negating the benefits of ADR.
+Without clear drafting, even well-negotiated agreements can fall apart, leading to litigation, increased costs and delays, negating the benefits of ADR.
 Ambiguities or omissions can lead to further disputes or enforcement problems later.
-A properly drafted document avoids uncertainty, protects both sides, and ensures that the resolution achieved through ADR is fully effective in practice.

-At Trinity ADR, our barristers regularly assist in drafting settlement agreements, compromise agreements, determinations and orders following mediation, arbitration, or private FDRs.
-With expertise across commercial, employment, family, and cross-border matters, we ensure that the final document reflects the parties’ intentions and complies with any necessary procedural or legal requirements.
+At Trinity ADR, our barristers regularly assist in drafting settlement agreements, compromise agreements, determinations and orders following mediation, arbitration or private FDRs.
+With expertise across commercial, employment, family and cross-border matters, we ensure that the final document reflects the parties’ intentions and complies with any necessary procedural or legal requirements.

-Proper drafting turns an agreed outcome into a clear, practical, and enforceable document so everyone knows exactly where they stand.
+Proper drafting turns an agreed outcome into a clear, practical and enforceable document so everyone knows exactly where they stand.

 Drafting & Settlement Agreements — FAQs